lskerrett/Covid_and_Real_Estate_Canada/README.md

 ## **2._Process**<br>
 <br>

 A combination of unsupervised and supervised machine learning techniques will be used to gain a better understanding of the impact that Covid-19 has had on the real estate market.
 Unsupervised machine learning was used to first identify any strong relationships between features, and then supervised machine learning will be used to build a model which predicts the housing price index for a particular city.
-This trained supervised machine learning model will then be used to predict potential cities that have high chances of having their housing price index increase. <br>
+Furthermore, this prediction can be later compared to the actual Price Index in 2020 and determine if a particular city's housing market was impacted.<br>
 <br>
 ### **Part 1: Unsupervised machine learning**
 <br>